Benchmarking Sub-Genre Classification For Mainstage Dance Music: Results

 \section{Results}

 This section presents the experiment results alongside our interpretations and findings.
-Tab. \ref{tab:model_performance} provides numerical details and Fig. \ref{fig:3dTrain} shows the final embedding space after feature reduction by PCA, t-SNE \cite{JMLR:v9:vandermaaten08a} and UMAP \cite{mcinnes2020umapuniformmanifoldapproximation}.
+Table~\ref{tab:model_performance} provides numerical details and Figure~\ref{fig:3dTrain} shows the final embedding space after feature reduction by PCA, t-SNE \cite{JMLR:v9:vandermaaten08a} and UMAP \cite{mcinnes2020umapuniformmanifoldapproximation}.
+By convention, precision, recall, and F1-score were computed after sharpening the soft labels into hard categories (e.g., converting a soft label of [$0.25, 0.75, 0, \ldots$] into [$0, 1, 0, \ldots$]) for evaluation purposes.
+This approach allows the results to be interpreted as the model's ability to correctly identify the primary characteristic of a song.

 Four popular CNN/ViT architectures (with comparable number of parameters) serve as the feature extractor.
-Experiments show that all of these settings outperform \textit{Qwen2-Audio}, with or without prompt on background knowledge.
-Again, our purpose is to justify the necessity of building specific dataset \underline{\textbf{rather than}} ``beat" MLLMs.
-In other words, MLLMs\footnote{Inference efficiency could hinder model deployment, though.} are quite likely to distinguish among EDM sub-genres when provided with proper fine-tuning data; otherwise, they struggle to align textual background information with domain-specific audio features.
+Experiments show that all our CNN-based specialized models outperform the rest significantly.
+For now, the lower performance of ViT-based methods is attributed to the need of high temporal resolution for EDM genre classification, where CNN architectures inherently provide stronger inductive biases suited for audio spectrogram data.
+Again, our purpose is to justify the necessity of building specific dataset rather than ``beat" LLM-based models.
+In other words, MLLMs are quite likely to perform well when provided with proper post-training data; otherwise, they struggle to align textual background information with domain-specific audio features.
 In addition, models trained on soft labels perform uniformly better than those trained from (sharpened) 0/1 labels, which supports our claim that soft labeling provides richer information of the tracks.
 Moreover, models trained on composite data with chromagrams fail to surpass those trained solely on mel-spectrogram.
-We attribute this phenomenon to the domain gap between the RGB channels and the mel-CQT-VQT space.
-Future work on architectures using such composite data could focus on improving feature fusion techniques to achieve better results.
+We attribute this phenomenon to the domain gap between the RGB space of \textit{ImageNet} \cite{imagenet} and the mel-CQT-VQT space.
+Future work may explore refining network architectures or leveraging existing music encoders--such as \textit{MERT} \cite{li2023mert}, \textit{MusicFM} \cite{won2023foundationmodelmusicinformatics}, or \textit{MuQ} \cite{zhu2025muqselfsupervisedmusicrepresentation}--which are trained on broader musical genres, to improve performance on our composite dataset.

-We also extracted the embeddings before the final linear layer and visualized them with dimension reduction techniques.
+We also extract the embeddings before the final linear layer and provide visualization with dimension reduction techniques.
 The figures indicate that progressive house, bigroom and slap house are relatively well-separated, aligning with our annotations where most non-0/1 labels involve other genres.